castillosebastian/castillocs/content/posts/responsible_AI/index.en.md

 <p>1 rows × 41 columns</p>
 </div>

-In the IBM-inFairness model [example](https://github.com/IBM/inFairness/blob/main/examples/adult-income-prediction/adult_income_prediction.ipynb) the protected attributes are droped from the training and test data.
-That is usually de case in fairness-aware machine learning when we deal with features that we know area biased.
-The idea is to prevent the model from directly learning to make decisions based on these sensitive attributes, which could lead to discriminatory outcomes.
+In the IBM-inFairness model [example](https://github.com/IBM/inFairness/blob/main/examples/adult-income-prediction/adult_income_prediction.ipynb) the protected attributes are dropped from the training and test data.
+That is usually the case in fairness-aware machine learning models,especially when dealing with known biased features.
+The aim is to prevent the model from directly using these sensitive attributes for decision-making, thereby avoiding potential discriminatory outcomes.

 However, this approach has some limitations.
-Even if you remove the protected attribute, other features in the dataset might act as proxies for it: meaning they may retaing a strong signal of the bias information.
+Even when the protected attributes are removed, other features in the dataset might act as proxies for it, potentially retaining a strong signal of the biased information.
 As an example certain occupations, neighborhoods, or education levels might be disproportionately associated with certain racial groups due to societal factors.
 So, even without explicit information about race, the model might still end up learning patterns that indirectly reflect racial biases.

-On the odther hand, removing sensitives attributes makes it difficult to analyze the fairness of the model.
+On the other hand, removing sensitives attributes makes it difficult to analyze the fairness of the model.
 If we don't know the race of the individuals in our dataset, we can't check whether our model is treating individuals of different races equally.

 In some cases, it's important to consider sensitive attributes to ensure fairness.
 For example, in order to correct for historical biases or to achieve certain diversity and inclusion goals, it might be necessary to consider these attributes.